AirSketcher Manual

 AMR (Adaptive Mesh Refinement) rebuilds the grid so it is fine where accuracy matters and coarser elsewhereβ€”boosting speed without sacrificing fidelity.

-When it runs / skips - Controlled by the UI checkbox.
+When it runs / skips

 Note: AMR is not turned off by porous/blower zones; instead they are included in the ROI so refinement captures their effects.